-See also the plain language Localizer’s Code of Conduct edited by Ashley Zillian.
+This code has been edited to plain language and redubbed the Localizer’s Code of Conduct by Ashley Zillian.

 Editors: Ghio Anton, Nathaniel Bybee, Simona Scotto d’Antuono, Sherine Emara, Amelia Evrigenis, Yusen Huang, Alexandra Ladd, Silvia Pinheiro, Yan Ning, Salim Martell, Megan Murphy, Vanessa Prolow, Nadya Rodionova, Tianxing Tang, Huei Ping Yu, Kimberly Zie

 Localization managers routinely make decisions in a fast-paced global environment in which they simultaneously manage multiple multilingual projects in many languages and different sizes across time zones.
 The circumstances for their work is complicated by the fact that localization managers direct the production of language service products in languages they cannot read.
 They take responsibility for the quality of this content too.
 This aspect of the work means that localization managers face challenges that do not affect other professional industries.
 Relying on industry experts, standards of best practice, and guiding codes of ethical and professional conduct is paramount when localization managers are disadvantaged in their inability to read the language of the translation.